We asked you what you think about our newsletter. 300 of you replied before we closed the survey. Here is what you thought.

 Others experiences in various workshops…sort of an overview of what is covered in the workshop and a review of the good/bad instructor or experiences.

-The workshop listings is done by each instructor/organizer of a workshop, it is up to them to add the info.
-There is usually an email or phonenumber you can use if you need more information.
+The workshop listings are done by each instructor/organizer of a workshop, it is up to them to add the info.
+There is usually an email or phone number you can use if you need more information.